 AFFO is defined by the REIT as FFO of the REIT, subject to certain adjustments, including: (i) amortization of fair value mark-to-market adjustments on mortgages acquired, amortization of deferred financing costs, amortization of tenant incentives and leasing costs, straight-line adjustments to rent and compensation expense related to unit-based incentive plans; and (ii) deducting a reserve for normalized maintenance capital expenditures and normalized leasing costs, as determined by the REIT.
 Other adjustments may be made to AFFO as determined by the Trustees in their discretion.
 Management believes AFFO is an important measure of the REIT's economic performance and is indicative of the REIT's ability to pay distributions.
 This non-IFRS measurement is commonly used for assessing real estate performance; however, it does not represent cash generated from operating activities, as defined by IFRS, and is not necessarily indicative of cash available to fund the REIT's needs.
-AFFO has been reconciled to net comprehensive income in the table under "Part IV - Distributions and Adjusted Funds from Operations - Distributions".
+AFFO has been reconciled to net comprehensive income in the table under "Part IV - Distributions and Adjusted Funds from Operations" and to Cash flow provided from operating activities in the table under "Part IV - Distributions and Adjusted Funds from Operations - Distributions".